The-Marcy-Lab-School/unit-7-project/project-ideas.md

 **Blogging App**
 * Users, Blogs, Comments

+**Healthcare App**
+* Patients, Appointments, Doctors

 ## Solo Project Ideas

-If you are completing a Unit 7 Project as a soloist, youare expected to have two database tables as part of your MVP.
+If you are completing a Unit 7 Project as a soloist, you are expected to have two database tables as part of your MVP.
 The relationship between your tables must be a One-to-Many.

 There any many simple app ideas that would fit nicely into these requirements.
 For example, a Personal To Do List would have a `Users` table and a `ToDos` table.
 A user would be able to create an account, sign in, and keep track of their ToDos.
 However, so many bootcamp students build a basic To Do List as part of their portfolio.

-For your project, you should build some other personal tracker!
+For your project, we want you to build some other personal website or personal tracker!
 All of the ideas below involve _at least_ two tables and _at least_ one one-to-many relationship and are acceptable project ideas!

 **Personal Blogging Site**
 * Users, Blogs